 - d.
-The research institution is obligated to ensure that R&D participants are fully aware of the contents of the guidelines described in items b. and c. above, and that they complete a research ethics education program designated by JST. - e.
-In executing the research budget, the research organization must appropriately spend and manage the research funds in accordance with the regulations of the research organization with consideration to flexibility, and must follow the rules specific to this Program as stipulated in the Administrative Instructions, etc. established by JST.
-(Research institutions receiving Grants-in-Aid for Scientific Research (KAKEN) may comply with the handling of Grants-in-Aid for Scientific Research institutions with regard to matters not described in the Administrative Instructions regarding the use of commissioned research costs). - f.
-The research institution is required to make an agreement with the R&D participant to the effect that intellectual property rights arising from the implementation of the research shall belong to the research institution, or to establish office regulations to that effect.
-In particular, when a student who has no employment relationship with the research institution is an R&D participant, unless it is clear that the student cannot be an inventor, it is necessary to take necessary measures such as concluding a contract with the student in advance so that intellectual property rights pertaining to inventions (including devices) made by the student in the course of conducting this R&D will belong to the research institution.
+The R&D institution is obligated to ensure that R&D participants are fully aware of the contents of the guidelines described in items b. and c. above, and that they complete a research ethics education program designated by JST. - e.
+In executing the research budget, the R&D institution must appropriately spend and manage the research funds in accordance with the regulations of the R&D institution with consideration to flexibility, and must follow the rules specific to this Program as stipulated in the Administrative Instructions, etc. established by JST.
+(R&D institutions receiving Grants-in-Aid for Scientific Research (KAKEN) may comply with the handling of Grants-in-Aid for Scientific Research at their R&D institution with regard to matters not described in the Administrative Instructions regarding the use of commissioned research costs). - f.
+The R&D institution is required to make an agreement with the R&D participant to the effect that intellectual property rights arising from the implementation of the research shall belong to the R&D institution, or to establish office regulations to that effect.
+In particular, when a student who has no employment relationship with the R&D institution is an R&D participant, unless it is clear that the student cannot be an inventor, it is necessary to take necessary measures such as concluding a contract with the student in advance so that intellectual property rights pertaining to inventions (including devices) made by the student in the course of conducting this R&D will belong to the R&D institution.
 In addition, with regard to the conditions regarding the consideration for the succession of intellectual property rights, etc., consideration should be given so that the student who will be the inventor will not be disadvantaged.

 In addition, when transferring or establishing an exclusive license of the intellectual property right, it is necessary, in principle, to obtain the prior consent of JST.
-Additionally, when filing an application, registering establishment, or implementing or abandoning a right, it is obligatory to submit the required reports to JST.
+Additionally, when filing an

-- g.
-The research institute is obligated to respond to investigations of its accounting by JST and to government inspections of its accounts. - h.
-The research organization is required to follow measures designated by JST such as changing the payment method of the research costs or reducing the research budget, based on investigations related to the administrative management system, financial status, etc.
+- application, registering establishment, or implementing or abandoning a right, it is obligatory to submit the required reports to JST. - g.
+The R&D institution is obligated to respond to investigations of its accounting by JST and to government inspections of its accounts. - h.
+The R&D institution is required to follow measures designated by JST such as changing the payment method of the research costs or reducing the research budget, based on investigations related to the administrative management system, financial status, etc.

 In addition, if the evaluation of the program at the end of the JST's mid- to long-term target period calls for the dissolution or downsizing of JST, or if there is a change in the budgetary situation of Japan, JST may cancel the contract during the contract period or reduce the contracted research budget in accordance with the special provisions of the R&D agreement.
 Moreover, based on the results of the interim evaluation of the research project, JST may take measures such as increasing or decreasing the research budget, changing the contract period, or suspending the research.
 Additionally, if JST judges that it is not appropriate to continue the research, it may take measures such as contract termination even during the contract period.
-The research organization must comply with these measures.
+The R&D institution must comply with these measures.